deitch/booster/README.md

 #### Name of the rose.
 I mean resource.
-The first (and required) argument to `booster.resource()` is the name of the resource.
+The first (and only required) argument to `booster.resource()` is the name of the resource.
 It should be all string, valid alphanumeric, and will ignore all leading and trailing whitespace.
 It will also ignore anything before the last slash, so:

     abc     -> abc
 		/abc    -> abc
 		a/b/c   -> c
 		ca/     -> INVALID

+#### Optional options
+`opts` is just a plain old JavaScript object with options.
+What goes into those options?
+That depends what you want to do with this resource.

-#### Base path
+##### Base path
 If you prefer to have a base path to your resource, so the path is `/api/comment`, just do:

     booster.resource('comment',{base:'/api'});